 The first sign of a problem comes early.
 Calves should be up and nursing within one hour.
 If there's any reason to doubt that this has taken place, consider tube-feeding the calf at least 2 quarts of colostrum or colostrum replacer before the six-hour mark.
 Another 2 quarts by the 12-hour mark is often recommended.

-W. Mark Hilton, DVM, and senior technical consultant for Elanco Animal Health, says producers have to be ready to respond when they believe a calf is not getting colostrum.
+W. Mark Hilton, DVM, Purdue University College of Veterinary Medicine, says producers have to be ready to respond when they believe a calf is not getting colostrum.
 He recommends always having a bag or two of colostrum replacer on hand.
-His comments on the topic were shared prior to his recent retirement from Purdue University's College of Veterinary Medicine.

 "It doesn't go bad if stored properly.
 So at 2 in the morning when you see there is a problem, you don't have to go to the clinic.
 I look at it as cheap insurance," Hilton says, adding that it's key to buy a well-researched, good product.